rhjdjong/SlipLib/README.rst

 as soon as a complete SLIP packet with an invalid byte sequence is received .
-The `SlipWrapper` class and its subclasses catch the `ProtocolError`\s raised by the `Driver` class, and re-raise them when an attempt is made to read the contents of the SLIP packet that contained the invalid data.
+The `SlipWrapper` class and its subclasses catch the `ProtocolError`\s raised by the `Driver` class, and re-raise them when an attempt is made to read the contents of a SLIP packet that contained invalid data.